Master Your Next Phone Interview

 After all the steps of preparation have been taken, you should feel more secure about taking the call.
 There are a few phone interview tips to master that you should take note of as you are actually taking the call.

-- No eating: Do not eat, chew gum, or do anything with your mouth except speak.
+- Don't eat, chew gum, or do anything with your mouth except speak.

-- Make it personal: encourage that you meet in person, after all that is the ultimate goal of the call.
+- Make it personal to encourage the employer to meet you meet in-person, after all that is the ultimate goal of the call.

 Although this type of interview might seem unconventional, it is becoming more commonplace as travel costs increase.
-It is important to treat it as if you had appeared in an office and went through a typical face-to-face style interview.
+It is important to treat it as if you had appeared in an office and had gone through a typical face-to-face style of interview.

-Say thank you: make sure that, like a regular meeting, you send a thank-you letter to your interviewer thanking them for their time and once again advocating that you should have the chance to meet them in person to continue the process.
+Say thank you and make sure that, like a regular meeting, you send a thank-you letter to your interviewer thanking them for their time and once again advocating that you should have the chance to meet them in-person to continue the process.